kyma-project/cloud-manager/docs/contributor/test-plan-validation.md

 ### Objective

-The objective of validation testing is to ensure that the system provides all functionality requested by user in a consistend and predictable manner.
+The objective of validation testing is to ensure that the system provides all functionality requested by a user in a consistent and predictable manner.

 ### Test scope